Stocks and Shares Junior ISA

 your child's future on their behalf.

-Whether you're saving for university fees, driving lessons or a house deposit, a Stocks and Shares Junior ISA is a great way to save or invest in your child’s future.
-Parents, grandparents, family and friends can contribute to give a child the best start on their journey into adulthood.
-The sooner you open a Stocks & Shares Junior ISA, the bigger the head start you could give them.
+Whether saving for your child’s university fees, driving lessons or a deposit for their first house, a Stocks and Shares Junior ISA is a great way to save or invest in your child’s future.
+Parents, grandparents, family and friends can contribute towards giving your child the best start on their journey into adulthood.
+Just £1.67 a day, from birth, could allow you to build your child a nest egg of £18k by their 18th birthday, so the sooner you start, the better.

 What is a Junior ISA?